-One of the advantages of the use of weakly diverging beams is that it increases the trapping volume making it is easier for the particle to get trapped.
-22 Such dual-fibre optical traps have proved to be suitable to trap micro-sized particles.
-This is based on the fundamental study that in counter-propagating arrangements the trap is stable only if the width of the beam at the trapping spot is larger than the diameter of the particle 23 which requires the beam to be divergent.
-24 We have also previously used sharp tipped optical fibres in single and dual arrangements that can trap micro- and sub-micro sized particles. ^{25,26} However, since the trapping in the transverse direction is due to the gradient force, employing a more divergent beam to increase the trapping volume reduces the gradient force in the transverse direction and thus reduces the trapping stiffness.
-27 As the trapping stiffness is reduced, the particle moves freely over a larger transverse distance and consequently over a larger volume.
+One of the advantages of the use of weakly diverging beams is that it increases the trapping volume, making it is easier for the particle to get trapped.
+Such dual-fiber optical traps have proved to be suitable to trap microsized particles.
+This is based on the fundamental study that in counter-propagating arrangements the trap is stable only if the width of the beam at the trapping spot is larger than the diameter of the particle which requires the beam to be divergent.
+We have also previously used sharp tipped optical fibers in single and dual arrangements that can trap micro- and submicro-sized particles.
+However, since the trapping in the transverse direction is due to the gradient force, employing a more divergent beam to increase the trapping volume reduces the gradient force in the transverse direction and thus reduces the trapping stiffness.
+As the trapping stiffness is reduced, the particle moves freely over a larger transverse distance and consequently over a larger volume.

-In this work, we are using different beam intensity distributions for dual-fibre optical trapping: namely converging beams instead of diverging beams (Fig. 1a and 1b).
-Based on the fundamentals of conventional optical trapping, increasing the NA of a focused optical beam modifies the distribution of optical forces, especially in axial direction until an optical trap is produced both in transverse and axial direction.
-If the NA is not large enough, the forces in axial direction are imbalanced and will push the particle away from the focal spot while in transverse direction a strong trapping effect could take effect due to gradient forces.
-This is known as 2D trapping, meaning that the particle is only trapped in transverse direction.
-Thus, an overlap of two identical 2D trapping spots can produce a focus region with additional trapping capabilities in the axial direction resulted by the equilibrium of forces of the two beams at their focal spot.
-In such an arrangement, since the focal length of the beam is known, the fibres should be kept at a distance equal to about twice the focal length of the focusing lens.
+In this work, we are using different beam intensity distributions for dual-fiber optical trapping: namely, converging beams instead of diverging beams (Figure 1a,b).
+Based on the fundamentals of conventional optical trapping, increasing the NA of a focused optical beam modifies the distribution of optical forces, especially in the axial direction until an optical trap is produced both in the transverse and the axial directions.
+If the NA is not large enough, the forces in the axial direction are imbalanced and will push the particle away from the focal spot while in the transverse direction a strong trapping effect could take effect due to gradient forces.
+This is known as 2D trapping, meaning that the particle is only trapped in the transverse direction.
+Thus, an overlap of two identical 2D trapping spots can produce a focus region with additional trapping capabilities in the axial direction resulted from the equilibrium of forces of the two beams at their focal spot.
+In such an arrangement, since the focal length of the beam is known, the fibers should be kept at a distance equal to about twice the focal length of the focusing lens.

-To create the focusing beam from the optical fibres the optical components have to be miniaturized to fit the dimensions of the fibre tip.
-However the performance of conventional spherical lenses deteriorates with increasing NA.
+To create the focusing beam from the optical fibers, the optical components have to be miniaturized to fit the dimensions of the fiber tip.
+However, the performance of the conventional spherical lenses deteriorates with increasing NA.
 Additionally, designing compact polymer optical components to achieve focusing with higher numerical apertures can be a challenging task if the devices are embedded into an immersion medium such as water.
-The low contrast in refractive index leads to lenses with extreme curvatures which are sensitive to fabrication tolerances.
-A viable alternative to purely refractive approaches are diffractive optical elements (DOEs) such as diffractive Fresnel lenses (also known as kinoform diffractive lenses28 or échelette-type diffractive lenses29) which help to circumvent all the aforementioned drawbacks.
-Such structures also benefit from the flexibility of design in achieving a range of focal distance and numerical aperture which is beneficial to the field of optical trapping.
-Of such structures, surface plasmon lenses fabricated by metal deposition and subsequent electron beam nanostructuring as well as focused ion beam (FIB) milling, 30-32 Fresnel zone and phase plates by FIB milling, 33 and diffractive Fresnel lenses by nano-imprint lithography 34,35 are reported to add focusing capability to optical fibres.
-So far, Fresnel zone and phase plates and surface plasmon lenses have been used for 2D optical trapping in a single fibre arrangement.
-32,33 However, diffractive Fresnel lenses on the tip of fibres have not been explored much and especially not for optical trapping.
+The low contrast in the refractive index leads to lenses with extreme curvatures which are sensitive to fabrication tolerances.
+A viable alternative to purely refractive approaches is diffractive optical elements (DOEs) such as diffractive Fresnel lenses (also known as kinoform diffractive lenses or échelette-type diffractive lenses) which help to circumvent all the aforementioned drawbacks.
+Such structures also benefit from the flexibility of design in achieving a range of focal distances and numerical apertures, which is beneficial to the field of optical trapping.
+Of such structures, surface plasmon lenses fabricated by metal deposition and subsequent electron beam nanostructuring as well as focused ion beam (FIB) milling,30-32 Fresnel zone and phase plates by FIB milling, and diffractive Fresnel lenses by nanoimprint lithography are reported to add focusing capability to optical fibers.
+So far, the Fresnel zone, phase plates, and surface plasmon lenses have been used for 2D optical trapping in a single fiber arrangement.
+However, diffractive Fresnel lenses on the tips of fibers have not been explored much and especially not for optical trapping.